 If you have been following me on Instagram, you know that Japan is my number one favorite destination of all time.
 From strolling historic temples in a traditional kimono to dining at a crazy robot restaurant, the land of the rising sun offers a wide array of unique experiences you simply cannot find anywhere else in the world.
-Having visited numerous times myself, I have compiled the ultimate Japan bucket list with 25 of the absolute best things to do in Japan.
+Having visited numerous times myself, I have compiled the ultimate Japan bucket list with 25 best things to do in Japan.

 1. Get lost in the colorful world of teamLab Borderless.

 Unless you live under a massive rock, you have most likely seen or heard about teamLab Borderless on social media.
 They are widely known for their colorful and futuristic digital art installations, and you can easily spend half a day in this three-dimensional 10,000 square meter world.

 Tip: Purchase tickets online in advance and visit early to avoid crowds.
 I couldn’t make it right at opening and thought the crowds would maybe die down an hour before closing, but it was still packed!
 Also remember to allocate plenty of time here.
 Certain rooms (like the Forest of Lamps above) have time restrictions and require you to wait in line.

 One of the most popular Japan tourist attractions is the beautiful bamboo forest in Kyoto.
 You can often find visitors dressed in kimonos and it really does make for a gorgeous photoshoot backdrop.

 Tip: To avoid crowds, come early in the morning or a little before sunset.
 If you are visiting during summer, be sure to bring bug repellent as well.
 (And maybe don’t wear shorts like I did.
 Otherwise, you’ll be an all you can eat buffet for mosquitoes.)

 3. Get your fortune told at a temple.